vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

   - "Flexbox"
 ---

 Two months ago, a corporate customer asked me for a proforma invoice.
-She wanted her company to approve our charges before she paid, that way she could easily claim her expenses back.
+She wanted her company's accountant to approve our service charges before she paid, that way she could easily claim her expenses back.
 Since I never had to write such a document before, the first thing I did is look up a template on Google docs.
 I didn't find one I liked, so I decided to craft my own.
-I asked her to give me at least 2 hours.
+A tedious task indeed, I had to ask her to wait for at least at least 2 hours.
 Every step of the way I thought this could be automated, perhaps with Excel functions but since I didn't know how, it would be easier to do it manually.

 Two weeks later, another customer requested for a similar document.
-After using an hour writing the document, generating this kind of document automatically seemed a worthy cause
+After spending about an hour writing it, automatically generating this kind of document seemed a worthy cause

-- Minimize errors - I don't have to remember if you changed the due date and the invoice number on the template
+- It would minimize errors - I don't have to worry if I changed the due date and the invoice number on the template
-- Brand - Documents will conform to the brand.
+- It will make it easy to write that conform to our brand
-- And of course I could save a lot of time.
+- It would save me a lot of time

 ## Choices